-- Access and retrievability of electronic records: Our RMA solutions allow us to filter files by date, subject and content.
+• Access and retrievability of electronic records: Our RMA solutions allow us to filter files by date, subject and content.
 The structure of our files on the SharePoint site reflects our agency's business functions.
 Our intuitive hierarchy ensures that we can easily retrieve permanent records relating to a specific subject.
-Our filing conventions were established in collaboration with our General Counsel to ensure ease of use and compliance with potential FOIA requests. - 5.
-Has your agency made progress towards managing all temporary records in an electronic format by December 31, 2022?
-(M-19-21, 1.3)
+Our filing conventions were established in collaboration with our General Counsel to ensure ease of use and compliance with potential FOIA requests.

-X □Yes No

-Do not know

-Please explain your response (include specific goals and example metrics):

-We have a dual process in place - using the same architecture for storing and applying metadata to temporary electronic records as we do for the permanent records as described above in question 4.
+5. Will your agency meet the goal to manage and preserve all temporary records in an electronic format by December 31, 2022?
+(M-19-21, 1.3) X □ Yes □ No □ Do not know Please explain your response (include specific goals, example metrics, and/or challenges): We have a dual process in place - using the same architecture for storing and applying metadata to temporary electronic records as we do for the permanent records as described above in question 4.
 Specific goals were to ensure ease of use for the end users.
 End users upload the file and assign the appropriate metadata tag.
 The records management process (autocategorization - aligned to agency records schedules) is built into the RMA.
 Metrics: The U.S. Access Board has migrated 100% of its temporary records into the RMA solution.
 The metadata associated with these records meet the minimum metadata requirements as outlined in NARA Bulletin 2015-04 "Metadata Guidance for the Transfer of Permanent Electronic Records."

-6. Is your agency investing resources in IT to support the transition to electronic recordkeeping?

-X □Yes

-□No
+6. Does your agency have plans to submit to NARA a request for an exception to the M-19-21 requirements before December 31, 2022? ☐ Yes ☐ No ☐ Do not know Please explain your response.
+If 'Yes,' please include an estimate of when you plan to submit an exception and any relevant details.
+If 'No' or 'Do not know,' please explain your response.
+The U.S. Access Board has prepared a Statement of Work (SOW) that will be released for solicitation to perform the digitization of paper records.
+7. Is your agency utilizing the General Services Administration's Special Item Number for Electronic Records Management (518210 ERM) 6 to procure solutions to assist in transitioning to an Electronic Environment? ☐ Yes ☐ No ☐ Do not know

 Please explain your response.
-If Yes: Please include specific examples of resources and how this will support records management processes.
-If No or Do not know: Please explain.
+If 'Yes,' please include specific examples and how this will support records management processes.
+If 'No' or 'Do not know,' please explain.